-The couple eventually tied the knot in January 2011 and settled down in Negri Sembilan.
+The couple eventually tied the knot in January 2011 and settled down in Seremban, Negeri Sembilan.

-The next step for Peterson was to find a way to earn a living in Malaysia.
-He did that by putting his martial arts skills to good use.
+The next step for Peterson was to find a way to earn a living in Malaysia and he did that by putting his martial arts skills to good use.

 During one of Peterson’s trips here, six men drove from Kuala Lumpur to Seremban to meet him.
 One of them was Jon Dep, who operated a Wing Chun class in KL on a part-time basis.
 At their next meeting, there were 15 people.
 Later, he hosted a seminar that drew a crowd of 80 people.